bprollinson/ripal/README.md

 * If the stack and remaining input string are empty, accept, otherwise reject

 ### Step 4: Attempt to Match String using Parse Table (LR0)

+* Initialize the parse stack with the parse table's start state
+* Initialize the current state to the parse table's start state
+* Initialize the input queue to the set of input characters as terminal nodes, plus an end of string node
+* While not done
+  * Set the character node to the first terminal in the input queue
+  * If the top of the parse stack is a context-free grammar node, set the character nod to that grammar node
+  * Look up the parse table entry corresponding the the current state combined with the character node
+  * If the entry is not found, reject
+  * If the entry is the accept action, accept
+  * If the entry is a shift action, shift the first character from the input queue onto the top of the parse stack, then append the shift action's state to the top of the parse stack
+  * If the entry is a reduce action, remove two entries from the top of the parse stack for each syntax node in the right-hand side of the reduce action's corresponding production, then add the left-hand size node from that production to the top of the parse stack
+  * If the entry is a goto action, add the goto action's state to the top of the parse stack
+  * Set the current state to the top state from the parse stack